-Wyoming Behavioral Institute offers residential trauma-informed care for children and adolescents affected by emotional trauma and mental health crises.
-It provides a supportive place for healing in which young patients can develop new skills and learn appropriate methods of self-expression.
+Wyoming Behavioral Institute offers residential trauma-informed care for girls ages 10 to 17 affected by emotional trauma and mental health crises.
+It provides a supportive place for healing in which patients can develop new skills and learn appropriate methods of self-expression.

-The program is intended for youths who have experienced trauma and face lasting mental and emotional effects from it.
+The program is intended for girls who have experienced trauma and face lasting mental and emotional effects from it.
 Complex trauma exposures include loss, neglect, witnessing, maltreatment and separation.
 These experience can lead to post-traumatic stress and other complex clinical symptoms such as: